sghaskell/integrations/collectd-couchbase/README.md

 # ![](https://github.com/signalfx/integrations/blob/master/collectd-couchbase/img/integrations_couchbase.png) Couchbase

-_This is a directory that consolidates all the metadata associated with SignalFx's Couchbase integration.
-The relevant code for the plugin can be found [here](https://github.com/signalfx/collectd-couchbase)_
+This is a directory that consolidates all the metadata associated with SignalFx's Couchbase integration.
+The relevant code for the plugin can be found [here](https://github.com/signalfx/collectd-couchbase).

 - [Description](#description)
 - [Requirements and Dependencies](#requirements-and-dependencies)